Moroxi/Fov-Mod/README.md

 - Charfix Included (Helps in Finding Enemies in-game by using custom black and blue character textures)
 - Custom Gun Skins
 - Custom Gun Sounds for Long Gaming Sessions
 - Every Map is optimized using smooth textures and removed assets!
+- Removes certain sounds because they were loud and annoying (Better for gaming experience & for long gaming sessions)
+- Added Sends a random message from a set of declared messages (Which u can edit yourself) into the ingame chat when '`' key is pressed.

 ## Installation: